-- 1. Form a group of six players each occupying the two sides of the court - 2.
+- 1. Form groups in the class with six players each occupying the two sides of the court - 2.
 Using the formation in volleyball, zone 1 player serves - 3.
-Player in the other court receives the shuttle - 4.
-The receiving team has 3 chances of contacting the shuttle, but on the third hit, it should be a smash - 5.
+Player in the other court receives the shuttle

+- 4. The receiving team has 3 chances of contacting the shuttle, but on the third hit, it should be a smash - 5.
 If it is not a smash, then it's a violation and a point is awarded to the other team. - 6.
 Scoring follows the "rally point" system - 7.
-The team that reaches 10 points will win the game
+Follow the volleyball rotation system - 8.
+The team that reaches 10 points will win the game (maximum score may vary)